dbeaver/cloudbeaver/README.md

 ## Changelog

+### 23.3.5.
+2024-02-19
+- Default user group was added to the product.
+This group includes all users.
+You cannot delete users from this group;
+- Added the ability to disable alias autocomplete for all users in the admin panel;
+- Different bug fixes and enhancements have been made.

 ### 23.3.4.
 2024-02-05
 - Text wrap is activated by default for texts and BLOBs in the Values panel for better visibility.
 User can switch to the one-line mode using a button on the toolbar;
 - Added the ability to edit the default preferences of the following parts: interface, tools and data viewer in the settings panel in the administrative part;